I would very much like to see them overwhelmed with 20 year old participants.

 Too many people today are without good, strong preaching, to the detriment of all.
 Share the good stuff.

-Was there a GOOD point made in the sermon you heard at your Mass of obligation for Corpus Christi (Sunday) or the 2nd Sunday after Pentecost?
+Was there a GOOD point made in the sermon you heard at your Mass of obligation for this 4th Sunday after Pentecost, or the 11th Sunday of Ordinary Time?

 Tell about attendance especially for the Traditional Latin Mass.